telerik/reporting-docs/report-items/barcode/2d-barcodes/qr-code.md

 ### FNC1

-The `FNC1` mode is used for messages containing data formatted either in accordance with the UCC/EAN Application Identifiers standard or in accordance with a specific industry standard previously agreed with AIM International.
+The `FNC1` mode is used for messages containing data formatted either following the UCC/EAN Application Identifiers standard or under a specific industry standard previously agreed with AIM International.

 ### Application Indicator

 `ApplicationIndicator` allows you to apply additional data to the FNC1 data.
 Note that this is only applicable with the `FNC1Mode.FNC1SecondPosition`.
 Additionally, the acceptable data for this property is in the [a-z], [A-Z], and [00-99] range.

-Essentially, both the `FNC1` property and the `ApplicationIndicator` data is applied to the raw data encoded in the control, allowing for special formatting.
+Essentially, both the `FNC1` property and the `ApplicationIndicator` data are applied to the raw data encoded in the control, allowing for special formatting.

 ### Settings Examples